smjeffery22/lighthouse-web-notes/Week-3-Notes.md

     * encrypted cookies
     * abstraction that refers to user data, can be tracked in various ways:
       1. storing data in an encrypted cookie
-      2. sotring an id in an encrypted cookie with a session store on the server-side
+      2. storing an id in an encrypted cookie with a session store on the server-side
 * Encrypting cookie is one way to make the data in the cookie safe
   * *AES.encrypt* -> Encrypt the value using the AES cipher and some *secret key*
     * Set the result as the cookie (*digest*)